chainguard-dev/edu/content/chainguard/chainguard-images/using-the-tag-history-api.md

 ## Accessing the History API for Standard and Custom Images

-If you are a customer who would like to access the history API for the Standard Catalog or a Custom Catalog, you can create credentials to store the credentials in order to access the API with curl and Bash.
+If you are a customer who would like to access the history API for the Standard Catalog or a Custom Catalog, you must create credentials to access the API with curl and Bash.

 ### Create Credentials